Matty-El/urban-attiva/README.md

 -   Select the JSON tab
 -   Select import managed policy
 -   Search for S3 and import the S3 Full Access policy
--   Edit the JSON "Resource" and paste in the bucket ARN from the bucket policy tab as accessessed previously.
+-   Edit the JSON "Resource" and paste in the bucket ARN from the bucket policy tab accessed previously.
 Paste in twice as a list and /* after the second list item.
 -   Select the next step and Review policy
 -   Name the policy and add a description
 -   Click Create policy